tymelancon/Hello-World/RLW1.md

 When setting up a GitHub account I realized very quickly that while it has many tools and is most likely a powerful driver for many, it can easily overwhelm someone if they don't have proper instruction.

+**Considerations**

+When looking into the Programming Historian the first thought I have is a work space.
+This is a collaborative space meant for people who want to work on projects.
+So the space is designed for people to look at each other's work and collaboratively improve the work.
+Since there is only peer review and no "gold standard" to held to it is more like a piece of art and less like a text book.
+What I mean by this is contained in the saying "art is never finished, only left".

+The PierceHacker attempts to do the same with a student body.
+This can be helpful but only if enough people work on it.